What Is An Extended Essay And How to Write It?

-- Impress your reader by giving the sense that you really do know how the particular industry works.
+- Impress your reader by giving the sense that you know how the particular industry works.
 Showcase your expertise or knowledge gained through expert opinions in several aspects of your question.

-- If possible, add some analytical insight in this section rather than just descriptive.
-Be very careful to make sure that all of your theories in this section are really helping you answer your research question.
+- Please add some analytical insight in this section rather than just descriptive.
+Be careful to ensure that all of your theories in this section are really helping you answer your research question.

-- Use theories and supportive arguments that are applicable to your research and are beyond your course (if relevant).
+- Use theories and supportive arguments that apply to your research and are beyond your course (if relevant).

-Quick Note: Relate every paragraph with your research question.
+Quick Note: Relate every paragraph to your research question.

-This section is pretty self-explanatory.
-It is time to bind all your sections together.
+This section is self-explanatory.
+It is time to bind all your areas together.

-- Here, you must concentrate on making your EE sections cohesive.
+- It would help if you concentrated on making your EE sections cohesive.

-- Address what you have researched and how it helps in answering your research question.
+- Please address what you have researched and how it helps answer your research question.

-- Shine through by including mini-conclusions in order to synthesize your essay.
+- Shine through by including mini-conclusions to synthesize your essay.

 - Mention some weaknesses and limitations of your research and their effect on your research.
-You can even address the inaccuracies that these limitations may have caused and also state the reason behind it.
+You can even address the inaccuracies these limitations may have caused and state the reason behind them.